halis/cashmere/README.md

 * it
 * expect
 * request
+* smoke
+* snapshot
+* By
+* until

-These are provided for you by default.<br />
+These are provided for you by default.

 If you are using ESLint then put the following in your `.eslintrc`:
 ```json
   "globals": {